 Tumbling in the Sand

 Passions: Messy, earthy, Christian spirituality.
 Theology.
 Gardening.
 A good gin.
+Games.
 Justice, mercy, reconciliation and reformation.
 Jesus.

 I love theology and have an S.T.M. from Yale Divinity School and an M.Div. from Lutheran Theological Seminary in Philadelphia.
 For my S.T.M., I specialized in body theology and my thesis attempted the constructive work of articulating an eschatology that valued materiality rather than denying the importance of this world and the sacredness of our current, fleshy, real bodies.
 In other words, I think God cares about our bodies—broken, messy, and frustrating as they can be; and, I think that when God makes the world right, our bodies and all of dusty creation will be a part of that right-making.
 I’m not interested in spirituality that is separate from the world around me.